rust-lang/rustc-dev-guide/src/building/how-to-build-and-run.md

 ### Cleaning out build directories

 Sometimes you need to start fresh, but this is normally not the case.
-If you need to run this then `rustbuild` is most likely not acting right and you should file a bug as to what is going wrong.
+If you need to run this then `rustbuild` is most likely acting up and you should file a bug as to what is going wrong.
 If you do need to clean everything up then you only need to run one command!